Transmission-Constrained Consensus of Multiagent Networks

 \section{Introduction}

-\IEEEPARstart{I}{n} the past few years, distributed coordination of multiagent systems (MASs) has attracted much attention due to its broad application prospects in civil, military and other fields \cite{vicsek1995novel,moreau2005stability,fax2004information}, such as distributed sensor networks \cite{olfati2002distributed}, formation control \cite{su2009flocking} and distributed optimization \cite{olfati2007distributed}.
+\IEEEPARstart{I}{n} the past few years, distributed coordination of multiagent systems (MASs) has attracted much attention due to its broad application prospects in civil, military and other fields.
 One of its fundamental problems is consensus, which requires that agents achieve agreement about certain quantities of interest that depends on all agents’ states.
-Many scientific problems of consensus have emerged, and lots of control protocols are proposed in this area, such as consensus tracking \cite{hong2006tracking}, average consensus \cite{olfati2004consensus} and robust consensus \cite{shi2013robust,wang2008robust}.
+Many scientific problems of consensus have emerged, and lots of control protocols are proposed in this area, such as consensus tracking \cite{hong2006tracking}, average consensus \cite{8361902} and robust consensus \cite{shi2013robust,8425632}.

 In most of the above consensus problems, agents' states are not constrained.
 However, there are various state constraints on agents in many real-world scenarios, such as restricted actuators and limited communication distance.
 Imposing state constraints on agents has notable significance and great research value.
 The constrained consensus problems have been studied from different perspectives.
 For example, the constrained consensus and optimization problems have been studied, where agents' states are constrained in closed convex sets \cite{nedic2010constrained}.
-Under positivity constraints, the necessary and sufficient conditions for MASs to achieve consensus are obtained in \cite{valcher2017consensus}.
 A novel state-constrained consensus (named interval consensus) problem has been proposed and studied in \cite{fontan2019interval}.
 Moreover, alternative approaches for imposing state constraints have been proposed in \cite{meng2016consensus,sun2013consensus}.